 Once on San Juan Island, fantastic walking options, birding spots, and whale watching from shore will keep you busy.
 If the islands weren’t lightly populated–the whole place would make an incredible National Park!
-Picnic with local fare and a glass of wine, then explore historic British and American “Pig War” camps.
+Picnic with local fare and then explore historic British and American “Pig War” camps.
 Explore the rocky coastline and old lighthouse of Lime Kiln State Park; bring your binoculars–it’s generally considered one of the best places on the planet to watch for whales from shore!
 As the sun begins to set–hop into a seaplane for a gorgeous flight back to Seattle.

 The peaceful hour-long ferry ride from Anacortes is a marine cruise in itself and is an excellent opportunity to keep an eye out for an impressive diversity of wildlife, including Bald Eagles, Harbor Seals, Dall’s and Harbor Porpoises, Stellar’s and California Sea Lions, a variety of marine birds, and even our resident Orcas if you’re lucky.
 After traversing the scenic waterways between islands such as Cypress, Lopez, Orcas, and Shaw, we reach the quaint but charming seaside town of Friday Harbor on San Juan Island.